NBISweden/development-guidelines/README.md

 9. The reviewer(s) leaves a summary of their review by clicking "Review changes" and submits it as feedback
-    * Without explicitly approving the pull request (it's just feedback)
+    * Without explicitly approving the pull request (it's just feedback).
     * Explicitly approving the pull request (it all look good), or
-    * Explicitly rejecting the pull request (there's something that needs to be discussed and/or fixed)
+    * Explicitly rejecting the pull request (there's something that needs to be discussed and/or fixed).

 10. If no reviews are rejecting the pull request, the designated "main" reviewer will merge the pull request and delete the feature (or